baozzii/tp/docs/DeveloperGuide.md

 * **ObservableList**: A list that allows UI components to automatically update when data changes.

 --------------------------------------------------------------------------------------------------------------------
+## **Appendix: Enhancements

+1. **Implement more extensive filter cache**.
+Currently, our program saves the filtered list of only the last `search` command executed by user.
+   We plan to store the resulting filtered lists of all our various filtering functions such that users can refer to previous filtered results easily through a key command.

+2. **Include tab completion for all commands templates.** Currently, our <kbd>tab</kbd> completion feature is only implemented for the `add` command.
+   We plan to implement tab completion feature for all relevant commands such as `combined`, `edit`, etc, such that users will not have to get caught up in remembering the syntax, and can simply press tab to quickly autofill all prefixes.

+3. **Combine all our various search commands into one function.** Currently, we have different commands like `bloodtype`, `compatible`, `organ` to search for recipients using various filters.
+Our plan is to make a universal search function that will incorporate flags and allow users to filter by whichever fields and strictness (exact match, partial match, fuzzy search), they want to.

+4. **Extend the functionality of the last command feature.** Currently, users can press the <kbd>Up</kbd> arrow key to access the last executed command.
+   We intend to extend the feature to store more commands, such that pressing the <kbd>Up</kbd> arrow key multiple times, will allow users to navigate all previous commands, saving time.

+5. **Provide a more comprehensive summary feature.** Currently, our summary feature only displays a statistic of how many recipients require each organ.
+   We plan to do a breakdown in terms of blood type as well as priority, making use of visual aids (charts, diagrams).
+This will allow an organ donor coordinator to easily visualize the distribution of recipients by the various metrics to make more informed logistical and medical decisions.
+.
+6.
 ## **Appendix: Instructions for manual testing**

 Given below are instructions to test the app manually.